sonisarm/Pedigree-analysis/README.md

 # Introduction
 ### This repo contains scripts to analyze pedigree data using information from assigned families (e.g. PED file) and the genetic information from individuals.

-I developed this code while working on barn owl in the group of Prof. Jérôme Goudet during 2022/2023. 👩🏽‍💻
+-